Skip to main content

 Compliance: CIRCIA reporting, CMMC 2.0 IR.L2, NIST CSF 2.0

-CIS Controls CIS Controls v8 Control 14 (Security Awareness and Skills Training) is the baseline standard for construction firms not on federal contracts.
-Our training maps directly to Control 14 safeguards including wire transfer verification, phishing resistance, and incident response training.
+CIS Controls v8 CIS Control 14 (Security Awareness and Skills Training): baseline standard for firms not on federal contracts.
+Maps to wire transfer verification, phishing resistance, incident response.
+Private Sector GCs

 🔐